The mention-density model: how AI search actually cites mid-market e-commerce brands

 Three interventions correlated with citation lift in our data:

 - Audit across all four leading LLMs.
-Single-LLM audits miss 75 percent of the signal.
-The model that does or doesn’t cite you varies by query and by week.
+Single-LLM audits miss 75% of the signal.
+The model that does or doesn't cite you varies by query and by week.

 - Stop chasing broad head-terms.
-If you are mid-market, broad queries are a Sony/Bose/Sennheiser trap.
+If you're mid-market, broad queries are a Sony/Bose/Sennheiser trap.
 Target niche category queries where 3–5 brands credibly compete.

-- Build training-corpus mention density by earning placements in publications LLMs preferentially train on.
+- Build training-corpus mention density by earning placements in the publications LLMs preferentially train on.
 This is the slow, real GEO.
-Schema is the fast, decorative one.
+Schema is the fast, decorative one - don't confuse the two.

-If your brand is non-English-primary and your English baseline SOV is below 50 percent, also run a native-language audit.
-It is the most cost-effective short-term lever in our dataset for that segment.
+If your brand is non-English-primary and your English baseline SOV is below 50%, also run a native-language audit.
+It's the most cost-effective short-term lever in our dataset for that segment.

 Limitations

 - Sample sizes vary by finding: Finding 1 is n=14, Finding 2 is n=21, Finding 3 is n=9 (5 vs 4).
-Findings are directional, not settled empirical laws.
+These are directional, not settled empirical laws - I'd rather under-claim than oversell our own study.

 - 5 brands had bot-blocked autochecks; their schema scores are floored.